tc39/proposal-error-capturestacktrace/README.md

 ## Related Work

-- The [Error Stacks](https://github.com/mgaudet/proposal-error-capturestacktrace) proposal is almost a pre-requisite for this, as mostly the current spec doesn't really talk about stacks.
-However, for this proposal I'd argue
+- The [Error Stacks](https://github.com/mgaudet/proposal-error-capturestacktrace) proposal is largely an orthogonal one to this, but it would provide framework and text to talk about stack strings, as mostly the current spec doesn't really talk about stacks.
+However, for this proposal I'd argue we don't need to specify the contents of stack strings.